unused/blog/content/posts/continuous-deployments.md

   - Build your own test container image.
   - Keep any output.
   - Extend output by environment info.
-  - Setup ssh and inject key in before script.
+  - Setup ssh and inject key in the before script section.
   - Build you own docker deployment image.

-Recently a friend asked me on some advise to setup continuous integration using [gitlab], that's why I'll stick to gitlab for this post, things will be very similar for any other environment.
+Recently a friend asked me on some advise to setup continuous integration using [GitLab][gitlab], that's why I'll stick to gitlab for this post, things will be very similar for any other environment.

 Firsty first it does not make sense to install libraries, drivers or tools in a script when you use containers running your software.
 Build your own test image, that's super easy with docker.
-You can then host it on docker-hub or even in your own gitlabs registry.
+You can then host it on docker-hub or even in your own GitLabs registry.

 Don't suppress any output when running a job.
 It will not harm to have lots of output whereas help you when something goes wrong.